caioycosta/litemesh/README.md

 LiteMesh is currently under development and is not yet ready for production use.
 We are actively working on implementing the core features and ensuring stability and performance.
 As we make progress, we will update the repository with more information, documentation, and examples.

+**Please note that LiteMesh will initially be developed as a Python module, with plans for future language portability.**

 ## Contributing

 We welcome contributions from the open-source community to help improve and enhance LiteMesh.
 If you'd like to contribute, please stay tuned for updates regarding contribution guidelines and ways to get involved.
 We greatly appreciate your support!